 Directors' report - Streamlined Energy and Carbon Reporting

-Large companies, quoted companies, and large LLPs are required to comply with streamlined carbon and energy reporting requirements.
+Large companies, quoted companies, and large LLPs are required to comply with streamlined carbon and energy reporting requirements (SECR).
 For companies, the associated disclosures must be included in the directors’ report.
 For LLPs, the associated disclosures must be included in the Energy and Carbon report which forms part of the annual report.

 Financial Statements